 You can register your business name with the Minnesota Secretary of State (SOS).
-You can do this either by mail or electronically via the SOS website.
+You can either do this by mail or electronically via the SOS website.

 What is a registered agent in Minnesota?

-In Minnesota, a Registered Agent will serve as a point of contact for receiving business and tax notices, payment alerts, and other documents.
+In Minnesota, a registered agent will serve as a point of contact for receiving business and tax notices, payment alerts, and other documents.